What are fiber optics & what can it do for me?

 Fiber optic (or “optical fiber”) refers to the medium and the technology associated with the transmission of information as light impulses along a glass or plastic wire or fiber.
 Fiber optic wire carries much more information than conventional copper wire and is far less subject to electromagnetic interference.
 Most telephone company long-distance lines are now fiber optic.

 Fiber Optic brings next-generation speed and quality right to your home or office.
 It’s your dedicated resource for speed and quality.
-Our fiber optic network enables high-speed internet, telephone and video options.
+Our fiber optic network enables high-speed internet and telephone options.

 What is VoIP & what are the benefits of it?